schongallam/firearms-and-MHP-public/README.md

 # Firearms and Mental Health Providers

 Analysis of the relationship between deaths from firearms, rates of gun ownership, and the ratio of mental health providers to the local population.
 This repository contains R scripts for the statistical analyses and the generation of pertinent tables and figures.
-Code is in pre-publication finalization status as of 5/17/2024
+Code is public, for manuscript review purposes, as of 18 May 2024.

 ## Locations